 Wonderful Pomegranate pollination is not required.
 It is a self fertile fruit tree and is also a good cross pollinator for other fruit trees.
 The fruit set is cross pollinated by insects.

 The best time to plant your new fruit tree is in early spring.
 To plant the pomegranate tree, dig a hole the size of the root ball.
-Place the tree and back fill the hole to eliminate any air pockets.
+Place the tree and backfill the hole to eliminate any air pockets.
 Choose a location in full sun and apply deep watering every few days to keep up soil moisture.
 Once established, the tree is drought tolerant.

 Apply a layer of mulch to the tree to help retain moisture.
 A slow release fertilizer will help boost the tree’s growth and good fruit production.
 These care tips are especially important when it is a young pomegranate tree.
-Prune pomegranate trees only to maintain desired size and shape, or to remove diseased or dead branches.
+Prune pomegranate trees only to maintain the desired size and shape, or to remove diseased or dead branches.

 They do not like to be shipped bare root so we ship our potted trees rooted in a container with well drained soil.
 The trees have established root systems.
 The plant is vigorous and productive giving plentiful fruits every growing season.
-Pomegranate trees are relatively free of pests and disease.
+Pomegranate trees are relatively free of pests and diseases.